 Carbon farming is an effective way to mitigate greenhouse gas emissions by removing carbon from the atmosphere and storing it in the soil, thereby helping nature flourish and prosper.

-We are proud to prove, together with the project landowner, that quality, verified, carbon farming from native forest conservation can provide a good economic alternative to deforestation.
-To avoid further deforestation in Kenya, we need solutions that can be implemented immediately, can scale and are bankable for all parties involved.
+We are proud to prove, together with the project landowner, that quality, verified carbon farming from native forest conservation can provide a good economic alternative to deforestation.
+To avoid further deforestation in Kenya, we need solutions that can be implemented immediately, can be scaled, and are bankable.

 We have an expert team that designs, develops, implements, and monitors our carbon projects with you based on your farm management data.

-Participate in a DGB carbon farming project or if you are interested in investing in such a project.
+Participate in a DGB carbon farming project, or contact us if you are interested in investing in such a project.

 Based on your land and farm management, we create data-driven plans for implementation.

-We apply the models to establish a baseline of soil organic carbon in your land and potential carbon sequestration through planned regenerative applications.
+We apply models to establish a baseline of soil organic carbon on your land and the carbon sequestration potential through planned regenerative applications.